 The best filters to intensify your night photography have been mentioned above.
 These lens filters allow selected wavelengths of light to pass or block, add creative effects, and block the night light pollution in the shooting environment.

-Filters are used to improve the final result of your image by enhancing the details and contrast.
+Lens filters are used to improve the final result of your image by enhancing the details and contrast.
 The filters also help in sharpening the colors in the images.

 Along with light pollution filters, there are color filters as well to improve your image.
 The color filters are best for capturing planets and deep-sky objects in the night sky.